yoko-vicky/yoko-vicky/README.md

 🐞 I love writing React-Redux, JavaScript and CSS3/SCSS working on Frontend development!
 </h3>
 <h3>
-:bee: I love developing API with Ruby on Rails, too!
+:bee: I can develop web applications based on OOP by using the knowledge and skills in Ruby on Rails
 </h3>
 <h3>
 :mailbox: Get in touch with me via <a href="https://www.linkedin.com/in/yokosaka/" target="_blank">LinkedIn</a>, <a href="https://twitter.com/yocosaka" target="_blank">Twitter</a> or visit <a href="https://www.yocosaka.net/" target="_blank">my portfolio</a>